FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 **Things to take note**

-* wifi will not work natively, it will require a USB dongle or a new card to be installed
+* wifi will not work natively, it will require a USB dongle or a new card to be installed.
+I ordered [this](https://www.amazon.com/gp/product/B011T5IF06/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) and installed the drivers from [here](https://jumpshare.com/v/rUqALv6pmK1IB4SZiVtx) and it wifi is working great.

 * trackpad works with tracking and right/left click buttons at the bottom and tap-to-click works all over on the trackpad, there are no multi gestures, just basic functionality

+* Battery percentage does show correctly, but it only updates if you disable and then enable the percentage from what I can tell (I'm going to try to find a fix)

 **THINGS I HAVE NOT TESTED YET:**
 * ANYTHING HDMI
 * ANYTHING THUNDERBOLT 3
+* WEBCAM
 * Sleep sorta works - display may require 2 openings to turn on from sleep

 **Things that should work fine**